Energy Check Stadium at Firhill

 Home Kit: Red, Yellow and Black

 On one side of the ground is the impressive looking, Jackie Husband Stand.
 This is a large, covered single tiered stand.
-Opposite is the older Main Stand, which has raised seating above pitch level.
+Opposite is the older Colin Weir Stand, which has raised seating above pitch level.
 This stand is covered and has a fair few supporting pillars which may obstruct your view.
 It was originally built in 1927.
-The stand looks a little odd, as the lower end has been given over to what look like administrative offices.
+The stand looks a little odd, as the lower end has been given over to what looks like administrative offices.
 Apart from the bigger games, this stand normally remains closed.

 At the North End of the ground is the new North Stand, which replaced a former open terrace.
-This all seated covered stand, originally only ran for around 2/3rds of the width of the pitch, but has been extended during the Summer of 2003, so that it now completely fills that end of the ground.
+This all seated covered stand, originally only ran for around two thirds of the width of the pitch, but has been extended during the Summer of 2003, so that it now completely fills that end of the ground.
 Opposite is the South End, which is now unused for spectators, being comprised of a grassy bank.
 It was originally an open terrace, but this was demolished in anticipation of building a new stand, however, this has not materialised.

+In 2017 the stadium was renamed the Energy Check Stadium at Firhill in a corporate sponsorship deal.
 Interestingly, Firhill is the closest League Football Ground to Glasgow City Centre.

 Barry Buttigieg informs me; 'The Club have resurfaced plans to re-develop the South End of the stadium.
 This would include a 450 all seater stand, plus residential and office accommodation.
 Planning permission for the scheme has been applied for by the Club.'

 Away Fans are housed in the old Main Stand on one side of the pitch.
 Apart from some supporting pillars that might hinder your view, the facilities inside are not bad.
 Entrance to the stadium is by ticket only, which need to be purchased from the ticket booth in front of the Jackie Husband Stand.
 Cash is not accepted at the turnstiles.
+Food on offer inside the ground includes a range of pies from McGhee's Bakery; Scotch Pie (£2.20), Skinny Scotch Pie (Reduced fat and salt £2.20), Steak and Ale Deluxe Pie (£2.50), Mr Singh's 'Curry in a Pie' (£2.50), Cheezy Bean Pie (£2.20) and Sausage Rolls (£2).

 From The West: